MatheusDuarteGalvao/MatheusDuarteGalvao/README.md

 - 🔭 I’m currently working on [web.art](https://www.webart.com.br/)!
 - 🌱 I’m currently learning NodeJS, React Native and ReactJS
 - 👯 I’m looking to collaborate on frontend pages and maintain older systems
-- 💬 Ask me about JavaScript, ReactJs and better code pratices
+- 💬 Ask me about PHP, JavaScript, ReactJs and better code pratices
 - 🎯 Goals start a new project and make some difference in my community